sisi-tarak/react-interview-questions/README.md

 10. ### What are controlled components in React?

      Controlled components are components whose form elements (like inputs, selects, and textareas) are controlled by React state.
-This means that the component renders a form element whose value is controlled by React, and React handles the value changes through state and event handlers.Example:
+This means that the component renders a form element whose value is controlled by React, and React handles the value changes through state and event handlers.

     ```jsx harmony
      import React, { Component } from 'react';